 Locate the disconnect switch in the hangar bay, in a readily accessible location near a manual foam stop station.
 Provide a NEMA 250 Type 4 switch and backbox or house the components in a NEMA 250 Type 4 enclosure.
-Provide a non-flashing or rotating red indicating light not less than 400 cd (208/120VAC) powered from a dedicated emergency panel provided in accordance with UFC 3-520-01.
+Provide a non-flashing or rotating red indicating light not less than 400 cd (208/120VAC) powered from a dedicated \3\ fire protection features \3\ panel provided in accordance with UFC 3-520-01.
 Control light initiation through the RSFACU.
-A backup power supply or supervision of the power supply to the light is not required when supplied from the dedicated emergency panel.
-Mount the light above the disconnect switch.
-Provide a sign with a white background and a minimum

-1/2 inch wide blue border, with "OPTICAL FLAME DETECTION DISABLED WHEN ILLUMINATED" in red lettering not less than 1 inch (25.4 mm) high.
-Provide engraved labels on the disconnect switch indicating when the optical flame detectors are "ENABLED" or "DISABLED".
+A backup power supply or supervision of the power supply to the light is not required when supplied from the dedicated \3\ fire protection features /3/ panel.
+Mount the light above the disconnect switch. \3\ Provide a sign, near the disconnect switch, with a white background and a minimum 1/2 inch wide blue border, with "OPTICAL FLAME DETECTION DISABLED WHEN ILLUMINATED" in red lettering not less than 1 inch (25.4 mm) high. /3/ Provide engraved labels on the disconnect switch indicating when the optical flame detectors are "ENABLED" or "DISABLED".
 Do not install backboxes or route conduit in front of sign in a manner that obstructs any lettering.